kaazing/gateway/doc/admin-reference/p_conf_gw_opts.md

 Before You Begin
 ----------------

-This procedure is part of [Configure KAAZING Gateway](o_conf_checklist.md):
+This procedure is part of [Configure the Gateway](o_conf_checklist.md):

 -   [Configure KAAZING Gateway](p_conf_files.md)
 -   **Configure KAAZING Gateway Using the `GATEWAY_OPTS` Environment Variables**
--   Verify the Gateway configuration following the instructions for your deployment in [Setting Up KAAZING Gateway](../about/setup-guide.md)
+-   Verify the Gateway configuration following the instructions for your deployment in [Setting Up the Gateway](../about/setup-guide.md)

 To Configure the `GATEWAY_OPTS` Environment Variable
 ----------------------------------------------------

-1. Ensure you have followed the steps in [Setting Up KAAZING Gateway](../about/setup-guide.md) to download and install KAAZING Gateway.
+1. Ensure you have followed the steps in [Setting Up the Gateway](../about/setup-guide.md) to download and install KAAZING Gateway.
 2. Ensure the Gateway is stopped.
     1. To Stop the Gateway on Windows: press **CTRL + C** in the command prompt that was used to start the Gateway, or close the command prompt.
     2. To Stop the Gateway on Linux, UNIX, and Mac: use the following commands (where *process ID* is the process ID of the Gateway process):